Blog · Review Essay · Last reviewed June 23, 2026

 The central shift in the book is from recognition as human memory to recognition as infrastructure.
 People have always recognized one another, sometimes unfairly and sometimes dangerously.
 Clearview's promise was different.
 It offered recognition as a scalable service: upload an image, retrieve possible identity, follow links back into the web.

 That shift matters because the face is not like a password.
 A password can be changed.
 A face is carried through streets, protests, schools, workplaces, airports, courtrooms, stores, clinics, and family photos.
 Once the face becomes a universal handle, ordinary appearance becomes a credential, a search term, and a possible investigative lead.
+The handle travels across contexts even when the social relationship that produced the image does not.

 The result is a new form of legibility.
 The state or company does not need to know a person in context.
 It can search first and contextualize later.
 That order reversal is the danger.
 Recognition becomes less a confirmation of known facts than a machine-generated invitation to build a story around a match.